JosieMarie0110/csm-brain-rag/README.md

 **AI-powered strategy assistant for Customer Success Managers**

-CS Brain is a lightweight AI tool designed to help Customer Success Managers generate **strategic responses, risk analysis, and executive-ready messaging** based on Customer Success best practices.
+CS Brain is a lightweight AI tool designed to help Customer Success Managers generate **strategic responses, risk analysis, and executive-ready messaging based on Customer Success best practices.

 The tool acts as a **CSM knowledge assistant**, helping translate complex customer situations into structured insights and actionable communication.

-This project was built as part of a **Customer Success AI toolkit** designed to support real-world CS workflows such as account strategy, incident communication, and customer risk evaluation.
+This project was built as part of a **Customer Success AI toolkitx designed to support real-world CS workflows such as account strategy, incident communication, and customer risk evaluation.

 ---